What to Tell Your Adult Children About Preventing AMD

 “Mom, how do I keep from getting macular degeneration?”
 This recent question from my youngest daughter really tugged at my heart.

-How can I help my children avoid a low vision lifestyle?
+How can I help my children avoid vision loss?

-My three adult children have good reason to worry about getting age-related macular degeneration (AMD).
+My 3 adult children have good reason to worry about getting age-related macular degeneration (AMD).

 My mother had wet AMD several years prior to her death.
-My younger sister now has wet AMD in both eyes and gets injections every four weeks.
-I was diagnosed six years ago and have intermediate stage AMD in my right eye.
+My younger sister now has wet AMD in both eyes and gets injections every 4 weeks.
+I was diagnosed 6 years ago and have intermediate-stage AMD in my right eye.
 My oldest child has both glaucoma and early-stage dry macular degeneration.

-Getting older and family history are two factors in the development of macular degeneration.
+Getting older and family history are 2 factors in the development of macular degeneration.
 These are beyond our control.

 Healthy habits